Beekeeping Clothing – A Complete Guide

 Full beekeeping suits are the “Cadillacs” of protective wear for beekeepers.
 Coveralls (complete with long sleeves and long pant legs) are attached with zippers to a hat/veil combo.

-They are available in a variety of materials.
-Today, a beekeeper can buy bee clothing in cotton, nylon or a special ventilated fabric.
+Available in a variety of materials, a beekeeper can buy beekeeping clothing in cotton, nylon or a special ventilated fabric.

 Most cotton suits also have a hive tool pocket on the leg.
 This is a blessing for someone like me who keeps loosing it while in the bee yard.
 These beekeeping suits can be washed with a little care.